rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/apps/docs/content/deployment/render-deployment.md

 All other variables beyond the required ones are optional but may enhance functionality.

+The Render blueprint pins Python to 3.14.5 and Node.js to 24.15.0 LTS so the hosted build uses the same runtime versions as local development and Docker deployment.

 **Note:** This should work out of the box with Render's free tier if you provide the required configuration.
 Here's what you need to know about the limitations:

 - **Worker Service Limitation**: The worker service is not a dedicated worker type (those are only available on paid plans).
 For the free tier, I had to use a web service through a small hack, but it works fine for most use cases.